svpatro/portfolio/_posts/2024-08-09-Multisite-Networking.md

 What was truly needed for our idea to work was geographically distributing a set of servers while having the network services accessible from anywhere.
 Typically, this requires a site-to-site virtual private network (S2S VPN) with layer-3 routing devices.

-One might ask, "Why not install a VPN client into every single computer into the VPN network?"
+One might ask, "Why not install a VPN client onto every single computer in the VPN network?"

-The reason is three-fold:
+The reasons are plentiful:
 1. Configuration time would be proportional to how many computers are needed for each training session.
 2. Having a dedicated Layer-3 virtual routing device allows us to create our own virtual LANs, allowing for a more secure and segmented network overall.
 3. Many layer-3 routing devices are internet gateways and have built-in VPN's, making our lives much easier.
+4. LAN devices are stationary on the servers, so gateways will always be able to communicate with devices and vice versa.
+5. More VPN accounts adds complexity and increases pricing dramatically (remember, we're still in college!)

 ### Multisite Networking